 The name Shilajit is derived from two words, Shilajatu and Ati-Ruchikasad.
 Shilajit means "Conqueror of mountains and destroyer of weakness," while Ruchikaasad means "most superior amongst ruchis or purest form of organic matter."
 Some also translate the name as "the Mover of mountains."

 Shilajit has been used in Ayurvedic medicine for 3000 years.
-One of the reasons it has gained popularity over recent times is that it does not have any side effects or toxicity.
+One of the reasons it has gained popularity in recent times is that it does not have any side effects or toxicity.

 Shilajit is found in the mountains, particularly the Himalayan Mountains (Himvats).
 The rock-like substance oozes out of cracks in rocks due to extreme weathering by sun, wind, and rain.
 It has also been reported from volcanoes that are yet to erupt.

-The majority of the Shilajit that is commercially available today comes from Nepal and Tibet.
+Most of the Shilajit commercially available today comes from Nepal and Tibet.
 However, recently some have been found in the United States and Canada.
-The one from America is known to be contaminated with heavy metals and other impurities.
+The one from America is contaminated with heavy metals and other impurities.
 Many shilajit products in India have synthetic additives, so it pays to be careful when choosing a good brand.

 Shilajit contains about 85% minerals, vitamins, amino acids, etc., and 10-15% fulvic acid.
-Fulvic acid is currently believed to be the bioactive component of Shilajit which results in all the health benefits associated with this herbal supplement.
+Fulvic acid is believed to be Shilajit's bioactive component, resulting in all the health benefits of this herbal supplement.

 Mountain climbers have used it for centuries to increase energy and improve endurance.
 It's known as 'the rejuvenator' in the Himalayas, where natives travel great distances seeking this rare herb, packing it into goatskins for transport back down the mountain.